realworldocaml/book/en/parsing-with-ocamllex-and-menhir.md

 larger ones here.

 For illustration, let's continue with the JSON example.
-For lexing, we'll use `ocamllex`, and for parsing, we'll use Menhir, which is somewhat easier to use than `ocamlyacc`.
+For lexing, we'll use `ocamllex`, and for parsing, we'll use Menhir, which is the modern alternative to `ocamlyacc`.

 <note>
 <title>Menhir _vs_ `ocamlyacc`</title>